-WV Code §12-2-2(a) sates in part "All officials and employees of the state authorized by statute to accept moneys on behalf of the State of West Virginia shall keep a daily itemized record of all moneys received for deposit in the State Treasury and shall deposit within one business day with the State Treasurer all moneys received or collected by them for or on behalf of the state for any purpose whatsoever.
+WV Code §12-2-2(a) states in part "All officials and employees of the state authorized by statute to accept moneys on behalf of the State of West Virginia shall keep a daily itemized record of all moneys received for deposit in the State Treasury and shall deposit within one business day with the State Treasurer all moneys received or collected by them for or on behalf of the state for any purpose whatsoever.
 The State Treasurer may grant an exception to the one business day rule when circumstances make compliance difficult or expensive."
-For 5 of 25 receipt transactions tested the Division did not comply with this regulation.
-In addition 17 of 25 transactions tested (non-federal deposits) did not have documentation of proper review or approval.
+During the prior year's audit 5 of 25 receipt transactions tested the Division did not comply with this regulation, and 17 of 25 transactions tested (non-federal deposits) did not have documentation of proper review or approval.
+Management informed us that progress has not been made to address these issues.